TRENDMizzou/TREND-manual/tutorial/tutorial_multijcamp.md

 - In topsin, open the dataset to save,  Run `tojdx` command, or choose File -> Save menu, choose `Save data set in a JCAMP-DX file`.
 <img src="../png/tutorial_multi_jcamp/tojdx.png" width="400px">
-- Then set `Type of archive file` as `JCAMP IDFF/DUP`, which is an data compression method
+- Then set `Type of archive file` as `JCAMP IDFF/DUP`, which is a data compression method
-- Set "Include these data types" as "RSPEC", which means only real part spectra will be saved.
+- Set "Include these data types" as "RSPEC", which means only the real part spectra will be saved.
 (Topspin does not support saving complex part of 2D and higher dimensional data).
 <img src="../png/tutorial_multi_jcamp/tojdx2.png" width="400px">
-- The obtained JCAMP-DX file contains all spectra parameters, such as
+- The resulting JCAMP-DX file contains all of the spectral parameters, such as
 ```bash
 ##TITLE=2H, 15N phosphorylated PMM 49.2 mg/mL
 130uL Protein+ 14uL D2O+ 1.5 uL 1M DTT